MikeTaylor/palaeo-vo/vo-manuscript.md

 ## Discussion

-XXX Relevance to other work
+### Relevance to other work

+XXX

+### Open peer review

+In publishing the _Xenoposeidon_ revision (Taylor 2018b) in the journal _PeerJ-, I (Taylor) was pleased to take advantage of the journal's policy of allowing submitted drafts, peer-reviews, response letters and handling editors' comments to be published alongside the final paper.
+It is because these materials are published (### Young et al. 2018) that the sequence of discussion is preserved, and Mannion's helpful and gracious comments are available to be read -- not only as the extracts in the present paper, but in their full context.

+We endorse the publication of peer reviews, and both take this option whenever it is offered.
+Aside from their value as part of the scholarly record, published peer-reviews are visible evidence of the reviewers’ broader contribution to science, and can be taken into account in evaluating researchers for jobs, promotions, tenure and grants.
+Sets of reviews, accompanied by the corresponding versions of the manuscript, can be an important pedagogical tool for teaching students in practical terms how peer-review works (e.g. XXX pers. comm.).
+Crucially, reviews can play an important role in the origination of new research questions, and should be acknowledged: the present work on defining vertebral orientation arises directly from Phil Mannion's peer-review comments (Mannion 2018a, 2018b).

+### Open composition

 This work first began to take shape as a series of blog-posts (Taylor 2018c, Taylor 2018d, Wedel 2018a, Wedel 2018b, Wedel 2018c) which were drawn together in a talk (XXX reference) presented by Taylor as part of the 1st Palaeontological Virtual Congress (http://palaeovc.uv.es/) and announced online (Wedel 2018d).
-This manuscript was developer in the open, in a public GitHub repository.
-We comment this approach as valuable for soliciting informal feedback early in the process, and in making the research itself available quickly.
+This manuscript was developer in the open, in a public GitHub repository (XXX cite SV-POW! post, and hopefully some issue reports and/or pull-requests).
+We commend this approach as valuable for soliciting informal feedback early in the process, and in making the research itself available quickly.

-XXX open peer review

 ## Acknowledgements